-See-Thru CPR Filter (R Series Plus Only)
+See-Thru CPR Filter (Optional)

-The See-Thru CPR feature is only available with R Series Plus models.
 When OneStep CPR electrodes or OneStep Complete electrodes are in use, the R Series unit allows simultaneous display and printing of the selected ECG lead and the same ECG lead with CPR filtering applied.
 The CPR filter uses signals from the electrode's CPR sensor to help reduce artifact in the ECG signal caused by mechanical compressions of the chest, thereby providing a clearer view of the ECG during periods of CPR.
-For more detailed information on this feature, see Chapter 8, "See-Thru CPR (R Series Plus Only)".
+For more detailed information on this feature, see Chapter 7, "See-Thru CPR (Optional)".